SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 > The Event System (EVSYS) enables direct peripheral-to-peripheral signaling.
 It allows a change in one peripheral (the event generator) to trigger actions in other peripherals (the event users) through event channels, without using the CPU.
 It is designed to provide short and predictable response times between peripherals, allowing for autonomous peripheral control and interaction, and also for synchronized timing of actions in several peripheral modules.
 It is thus a powerful tool for reducing the complexity, size, and execution time of the software.

 ## Overview
 The event system allows routing of signals from event "generators" (outputs on various peripherals) through an event "channel", which one or more "event users" can be connected.
 When an event signal coming from the generator is is "active" or "high", the users connected to the same channel as the generator will perform certain specified actions depending on the peripheral.
 Generators are often the sorts of things that generate an interrupt if that is enabled - but some things can generate constant level events (such as following the state of a pin).
 The event users can do a wide variety of things.
 Opamps can be enabled and disabled entirely through events, the ACD can kick off a staged measurement.
 Type A and B timers can count them, and type B timers can measure their duration or time between them with input capture.
 USARTs can even use them as their RX input!
-This is nice and all - but what really makes the Event system reach it's potential is CCL (configurable custom logic) which can use events as inputs, in addiion to having access to several more internal sourcesof "event-like" signals - and being event generators in their own right.
+This is nice and all - but what really makes the Event system reach it's potential is CCL (configurable custom logic) which can use events as inputs, in addiion to having access to several more internal sources of "event-like" signals - and being event generators in their own right.

 More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).

 ## Level vs. Pulse events
 There are two types of events - a "pulse" interrupt, which lasts for the duration of a single clock cycle (either `CLK_PER` or a relevant (slower) clock - for example, the USART XCK generator provides a pulse event which lasts one XCK period, which is far slower than CLK_PER (the "peripheral; . while the TCD0-derived ones are) or a "level" interrupt which lasts for the duration of some condition.
-Often for a given generator or user only one or the other makes sense.
+Often for a given even generator or user only one or the other makes sense.
 Less often, for some reason or another, you may need a level event, but all you have is a pulse event - or the other way around.
 A [CCL module (Logic.h)](../Logic/README.md) event between the two at the cost of the logic module and one event channel.
 In the case of timer WO (PWM) channels, the CCL already has level inputs to match the pulse inputs that the event system can get on compare match.
-Many of the pulse interrupts are generated at the same moment that interrupt flags get set - except that where an interrupt bit sticks around until serviced, the pulse bit is present generally for only a single clock cycle (meaning they are only *usable* for triggering other event system things or peripherals).
+Many of the pulse interrupts are generated at the same moment that interrupt flags get set - except that where an interrupt bit sticks around until serviced, the pulse bit is present generally for only a single clock cycle (meaning they are only *usable* for triggering other event system things or peripherals. s can be (they often let you do similar things faster with less CPU involvement, too), but unlike interrupts, they won't stick around until you explicitly clear them

 ## Synchronization
+The 0/1-series are weird here - read the 2-series section first.

+### 2-series
+The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
+On the 2-series, these work like the Dx-series and presumably future releases will.
+Per the datasheet for the 2-series:

 >Events can be either synchronous or asynchronous to the peripheral clock.
 Each Event System channel has two subchannels: one asynchronous and one synchronous.
 >The asynchronous subchannel is identical to the event output from the generator.
 If the event generator generates a signal asynchronous to the peripheral clock, the signal on the asynchronous subchannel will be asynchronous.
 If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchannel
 >will also be synchronous.
 >The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
 If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
 Depending on when the event occurs, synchronization will delay the it by two to three clock cycles.
 The Event System automatically perform this synchronization if an asynchronous generator is selected for an event channel.

 The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does.

-As I understand it, an event coming from the TCD domain could be *faster* that a the main clock.
-I am not sure *which* TCD clock this means (is it the clock going in? clock after the sync prescaler?
-Or the clock after the count prescaler?
-Can the system actually miss events, or is there some mechanism to prevent this? )
+### 0/1-series
+Unlike the 2-series, where sync vs async is handled transparently, there are no hidden subchannels here.
+There are two channels with synchronizers and 4 without.
+Two of the peripherals care: USART0 and TCA0 can only use the sync channels.
+Everything else can use either kind.
+The layout of channels is also totally different.

 ### Generator table
 Below is a table with all possible generators for each channel.
 Many generators are associated with specific peripherals, and on low pin-count devices, attempting to use peripherals not present on the selected part will result in a compile error.